Macrovipera lebetinus

-Macrovipera lebetinus, known as the blunt-nosed viper, Lebetine viper, Levant viper, and by other common names, is a viper species found on islands in the Aegean Sea and in much of the Middle East, and as far east as India.
+Macrovipera lebetinus, known as the blunt-nosed viper, Lebetine viper, Levant viper, and by other common names, is a viper species found on islands in the Aegean Sea, in Algeria, and in much of the Middle East, and as far east as India.
 Like all other vipers, it is venomous.
-Five subspecies are currently recognized, including the nominate race described here.
+Six subspecies are currently recognized, including the nominate race described here.

 Common names

 Common names for this viper include: blunt-nosed viper, Lebetine viper, Levant viper, Levantine viper, Levantine adder, kufi or kufi viper (from the Greek word κωφή meaning deaf), gjurza (from Persian), coffin snake, Levante viper, mountain viper, gunas (from Kashmiri), fina or kontonoura (the second comes from the translation of Greek Cypriot dialect for "short-tailed").

 Taxonomy

 This species is currently subject to review.
 It is likely that certain subspecies will soon be elevated to valid species status.
 The nominate subspecies was restricted to Cyprus in 1928 by Mertens and Müller and so does not actually occur in the Levant region.

 The populations found in southern Afghanistan and northern India are sometimes referred to as a separate subspecies: M. l. peilei.
 These normally have semidivided supraoculars.

 Vipera Euphratica was originally used to refer to the populations that occur in the Euphrates river basin of Turkey, Syria and Iraq.
 It was synonymized with M. l. obtusa in several publications, including Joger (1984).
 However, Golay et al. (1993) include it in the synonymy of M. l. lebetina.

 Obst (1983) suggested inclusion of the species in the genus Daboia instead of Macrovipera.